Data is crucial to nearly every company in today’s digital age, which means that when data loss occurs, it’s a major problem.

-The concept of data leaving an organization’s network has been used to help define a data breach.
+The concept of data leaving an organization’s network has been used to help identify a data breach or ransomware attack.
 However, if data is leaving your network, it means you’ve definitely had an intrusion, and it indicates that earlier protective measures prior to exfiltration failed to detect or prevent against stolen data.

 How a Data Exfiltration Attack Happens

 Data exfiltration generally happens through outsider attacks or insider threats.
 Both can have devastating effects on an organization, so IT and security teams should be aware of data exfiltration prevention methods, as well as an incident response plan.

 Outsider attacks generally start with initial attack vectors such as phishing attacks or malware injection.
 Once a threat actor has gained access into the system, they will typically move laterally throughout the network and use a variety of techniques to exfiltrate data.